octopress/feeds/README.md

 only necessary if you want to modify this plugin's behavior.

 ```
-octopress ink copy feed
+octopress ink copy feeds
 ```

 This will copy the plugin's configuration, pages, and includes from the gem, to your local site.
-If, for example, you want to change the XML for an entry, you can simply edit the `_plugins/feed/includes/entry.xml` file.
+If, for example, you want to change the XML for an entry, you can simply edit the `_plugins/feeds/includes/entry.xml` file.

-If you want to revert to the defaults, simply delete any file you don't care to override from the `_plugins/feed/` directory.
+If you want to revert to the defaults, simply delete any file you don't care to override from the `_plugins/feeds/` directory.

 ## Configuration